SimonCoulombe/aicrowd_insurancepricing_last_week/README.md

 between 1 and 100%.
 This is another “clever” thing I tried ;) To set a random profit margin, I looked at the first 2 decimals of the predicted claims (say 13 f the price was 92.13$) and decided that was the profit margin.
+When setting the random prices, the idea was that I would inflate the prices using the determined profit margin, then set the decimals of the price to whatever the profit margin was so that I could calculate my profit and conversion rate by profit margin.
 The idea was to be able to tell what would be my market share at any profit margin using only a single week of data, but we were never provided enough weekly feedback to do this.
+Another “cunning plan” was to hide information from the weekly test in the decimals of the prices I charge.
+For example, a price of 109.23125 could have mean “23” percent profit margin, “1” means “man” and “25” means 25 year old.
+That cunning plan was also defeated since we were never given detailed enough information :)

-Looking at the conversion\_rate and the average profit of the often/somtimes/never sold quotes, I have a feeling that around 20% was a good number.
-For example, if you look at my “financials by conversio nrate” table in the week 8 feedback, then you see that the higher the profit margin, the less often I sell a quote (obviously).
+Looking at the conversion\_rate and the average profit of the often/sometimes/never sold quotes for the weeks using random profit margins, I have a feeling that around 20% was a good number.
+For example, if you look at my “financials by conversion rate” table in the week 8 feedback, then you see that the higher the profit margin, the less often I sell a quote (obviously).
 You also see that my highest profit per policy was for the policies sold “sometimes”, and the average profit margin for that group was 21%.

 Financials By Conversion Rate, week 8